NOT FOR DISTRIBUTION TO UNITED STATES NEWS WIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES

 - Crystallization mother liquor recycling

-• Test work results produced lithium hydroxide with the following impurity profile in a single stage of crystallization and washing:
+- Test work results produced lithium hydroxide with the following impurity profile:

 To date Critical Elements has completed the following testing and piloting work:

-- Piloting of the Thermal Leaching Process for Lithium Carbonate (See Critical Elements’ press release dated May 29, 2017).
+- Piloting of the Thermal Leaching Process + bicarbonizationfor lithium carbonate (See Critical Elements press release dated May 29, 2017).

 - Piloting of the Thermal Leaching + Lime Process to produce lithium hydroxide (See Critical Elements press release dated October 29, 2018).

 They offer competent knowledge of the various processing options for both beneficiating spodumene, as well as converting spodumene into saleable lithium salts.
 Their lithium expertise includes multiple years of research into various lithium processing options, including the understanding and optimizing of the process Critical Elements has chosen for lithium extraction.

-Following this successful lithium hydroxide pilot plant production, Critical Elements will immediately commence basic engineering of a lithium hydroxide conversion facility.
+Following this successful lithium hydroxide process optimization campaign, Critical Elements will finalize its feasibility study for a lithium hydroxide conversion facility.

 As the study is still underway, it is important to note that the Corporation is not in a position to confirm as of the date hereof if the hydroxide chemical plant to produce high quality lithium hydroxide monohydrate will ever be implemented or that it will form part of the Rose project.